aashishyadavally/rubrix/README.md

 1. Download data assets from [this](https://drive.google.com/file/d/1ZhGar-0OxdCikeWhDcsdm0Uov6qOto0S/view?usp=sharing) link.
 2. Unzip and save the contents in ``rubrix/assets``.
 3. All is left is to change the paths in ``rubrix/assets/index.json`` and ``rubrix/assets/imageEmbeddingLocations.json`` relative to the local machine.
 This can be done as follows:
-   - Ensure corresponding virtual environment is active, or activate with the following command: `$ conda activate rubrix`.
+   - Ensure corresponding virtual environment is active, or activate with the following command:
+     ```bash
+     $ conda activate rubrix
+     ```
    - Launch Python Interpretor in the terminal and run the following code snippet:
-     ```
+     ```python
      >>> from rubrix.utils import fix_paths_in_index
      >>> path_to_index = <absolute/path/to/rubrix/assets/index.json>
      >>> path_to_emb = <absolute/path/to/rubrix/assets/imageEmbeddingLocations.json>